-Let’s be real—quarantine has been challenging for all of us.
-We’re missing our friends, loved ones, and the great outdoors.
-However, one of the things that has been great for everyone’s mental health is a cleansing Self-Care Sunday!
+Let’s be real—some days can be real challenging for our mental health.
+However, one thing that can boost mental health is a cleansing Self-Care Sunday!
 What’s that, you may ask?
 Self-Care Sundays have became popular on Instagram, where influencers are practicing and sharing their special tips to reset themselves for the week ahead.
 Now, reading a good book is a no-brainer, but what else?
 We’ve got five activities to help you center yourself for the week to come, and we recommend a perfect book to accompany each activity.
 Welcome to Self-Care Sundays!

-Morning Yoga, Meditation, and Home Home by Lisa Allen-Agostini
+Morning Yoga, Meditation, and Picture-Perfect Boyfriend by Becky Dean

 Mornings are perfect for spending some much-needed alone time.
 They are also a great time to hear (and quiet) your inner chatter.
 What are your worries?
 What song is stuck in your head?
 To get a better sense of your inner thought processes, we highly recommend meditation and yoga.
 Yoga will keep you physically fit, while meditation will give you a greater sense of focus and calm.
-Once you’ve completed your yoga and meditation, we recommend diving into an introspective read, like Home Home by Lisa Allen-Agostini—a charming and relatable look into a Trinidadian immigrant’s attempt to embrace her new life in Canada.
+Once you’ve completed your yoga and meditation, we recommend diving into a fun read, like Picture-Perfect Boyfriend by Becky Dean—a funny rom-com about what happens when the fake boyfriend one girl made up actually shows up to her family vacation.

-Vibing with Sage, Crystals, and The Babysitters Coven by Kate Williams
+Vibing with Sage, Crystals, and In Nightfall by Suzanne Young

 Cleansing the energy of your home can do wonders for your mood.
 A Self-Care Sunday must: cleanse your living space with sage to remove harmful energy and put your home in a neutral state.
 (Be sure to open your windows to let out any negative energy.)
 Once you’ve saged, fill your space with crystals that bring good vibes and protection.
 Rose quartz, a crystal used to swell your heart with love while bringing vibrancy to all of your relationships, is a good choice.
-Once you’ve performed these acts, we think it’s safe to seal the deal by reading something positively witchy, so we suggest The Babysitters Coven by Kate Williams.
-It’s Buffy the Vampire Slayer meets Adventures in Babysitting.
+Once you’ve performed these acts, we think it’s safe to seal the deal by reading something positively witchy, so we suggest In Nightfall by Suzanne Young.
+It’s Buffy the Vampire Slayer meets The Lost Boys.
 You can thank us later.

 Spa Day While Reading American Royals by Katharine McGee